t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ## Jump mod for multiplayer

-No official jump mod for Painkiller Black Edition multiplayer was released but there were a couple of good trickjump maps that could be played in a warmup session.
+No official jump mod for Painkiller Black Edition multiplayer was released but there were a couple of good trickjump maps that could be played in a [**warmup**](pk-tj-howto.md) session.

 There was an attempt to implement a *RACE* mod in PK++ 1.2; it is playable but was never finished.
 You can try it [**here**](https://www.moddb.com/games/painkiller/downloads/pk-12-revised-race-mode-by-thresher).
 The official GitHub [**repository**](https://github.com/threshersow/painkiller-plus-plus).

-You can enable speed meter by typing `/speedmeter 1` via the in-game console.
-Use additional HUD scripts to track the [movement keys](pk-hud-movement-compass.md).

 ## The list of the known Painkiller tricks: